sassiwalid/SparkDI/readme.md

 ### Why Use a Mutex?

-    •    Thread-Safety: Prevents crashes caused by simultaneous read/write operations on the container.
     •    Data Integrity: Ensures the container remains in a consistent state, even under heavy concurrent access.
     •    Ease of Use: Using defer ensures the lock is always released, reducing the chance of deadlocks.